wtfnukee/LLM-Calculator/README.md

   - ReLU
   - Linear

+  > Note on LayerNorm - it was better to use BatchNorm to make LSTM more stable, but LayerNorm was easier to implement and worked just fine

   The only downside of this solution is that it solves regression task, instead of honest text2text

   Some attempts were made to solve it as text2text, but I've bailed on it